The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A smart home seems like a smart idea, but if you’re not sure what you need to make all of your systems and devices communicate with one another, it can make you feel…well, less than smart.
+Creating a smart home might seem like a smart idea.
+But if you’re unsure about how to make all your devices work together, it can make you feel…dumb.

 Which one is right for you?
 Here’s a succinct guide to understanding the difference between hubs, bridges and gateways.